 In addition to the obvious problem of destroying documents from the election—even if they are unused—there is an issue with the number they intend to destroy.
 The notice states there are only 284,901 emergency ballots remaining, but as our reporting showed, Fulton County ordered a total of 1,058,210 emergency ballots.
 In the notice, Fulton County claims the emergency ballots were ordered as a contingency plan and thus never needed.
 Gabriel Sterling said the same:

 They got hit by COVID.
 They was concern they couldn’t do logic & accuracy testing of the equipment.
 As a plan C, they ordered enough emergency ballots in case they had to do handmarked at all polling locations.
 They didn’t.
-The ordered ballots were known & in view all@the time.
+The ordered ballots were known & in view [email protected] time.

 — Gabriel Sterling (@GabrielSterling) October 9, 2021